-On November 10, 2021, we heard from health care professionals who helped us to change the way we manage and treat pain.
-We also addressed the stigma surrounding opioid use and addiction and explored options for the treatment of opioid use disorder.
+On April 27, 2023, we heard from health care professionals who helped us to change the way we manage and treat pain, and explored options for treatment of Opioid Use Disorder (OUD).
+We also heard a personal story about opioid use and subsequent recovery.

 Meet Our Presenters